supaflyENJOY/DynamicsDocs/docs/Patients/Authorization.md

 # Authorizations

-## Authorizations Main Grid

-By clicking on 'Authorizations' on the left navigation bar in the Clinical Area, the Authorizations Main Grid will open up.
-The Authorizations Main Grid is a nested grid; upon clicking on the arrow on the Authorization record, the children Authorization Service records will display.
-The Authorizations Main Grid has 3 different views.
-- Active Authorizations (default)
-    - The Active Authorizations view displays all the Active Authorization records in the system.
-The view displays the Plan, Patient Name, Authorization Number, Period Start Date, Period End Date, Status Reason.
-The view is sorted by the Period Start Date with the newer dates displaying first.
-- All Authorizations
-    - The All Authorizations view displays all the Authorization records in the system.
-The view displays the Plan, Patient Name, Authorization Number, Period Start Date, Period End Date, Status Reason.
-The view is sorted by the Period Start Date with the newer dates displaying first.
-- Expiring Authorizations
-    - The Expiring Authorizations view displays all the Active Authorization records in the system where the Period End Date is in the next 30 days.
-The view displays the Name, Patient Name, Episode of care, Coverage, Authorization Number, Period Start Date, Period End Date, Practitioner.
-The view is sorted by the Period End Date with the older dates displaying first.

-The nested Authorization Service records display the following columns: Service Code, Amount Authorized, Authorized As, Start Date and End Date.
-The records are sorted by the Start Date with the newer dates displaying first.

 ## Authorization Main Form
 By selecting a record from the Authorization sub grid (on a Patient Contact Form) or from the Authorization Main Grid, the Authorization Main Form will open.
 The Authorization Main Form has 1 tab to display all information needed.